 As the passenger cabin chugs skyward, riders can marvel at views of Palm Springs and the Palm Desert, as well as the hundreds of windmills that convert breezes into energy on the valley floor.
 The Salton Sea in southeastern California is also visible, and from the very top, vistas stretch all the way to Mount Charleston outside Las Vegas.

-Passengers disembark at the Mountain Station in the alpine wilderness of Long Valley and Mount San Jacinto State Park and can hike 54 miles of nature trails, take a burro ride or play in the snow during winter months.
-Backcountry camping is also available with a permit from the US Forest Service.
+Passengers disembark at the Mountain Station in the alpine wilderness of Long Valley and Mount San Jacinto State Park, where they can hike 54 miles of nature trails, take a burro ride or play in the snow during winter months.
+Backcountry camping is also available with a permit.

-Two restaurants offer very different dining options at the San Jacinto Peak.
-The Pines Café, a glorified cafeteria, offers a variety of menu selections, while the Peaks restaurant offers a contemporary California menu featuring a variety of fresh vegetables and greens from the Coachella Valley.
+Two restaurants offer very different dining options atop Mount San Jacinto.
+The Pines Cafe, a glorified cafeteria, offers a variety of menu selections, while the Peaks Restaurant offers a contemporary California menu that features a variety of fresh vegetables and greens from the Coachella Valley.
 Both eateries are open for lunch and dinner.

 MORE: Palm Springs Tips From Samantha Brown